Social Explorer paper draft instructions:

 * National level maps are very difficult to judge because most of the US population lives in metropolitan areas that are tiny in size, whereas the big rural counties that are most visible in the national level maps have few people in them.
 I suggest you use maps at a more local level.
 If you use national maps you need to be cautious as to interpretation.

-* In some situations it can be useful for the student to make their own annotations on the Social Explorer map, for instance labeling a key street, or where the high school and its district boundaries are, or circling the spot where a big housing project was built, etc.
+* In some situations it can be useful for the student to make their own annotations on the Social Explorer map, for instance labeling a key street, or where the high school and its district boundaries are, or circling the spot where a big housing project was built, etc. Social Explorer has a geographic Search function, but I have found Social Explorer’s geographic search function to be inadequate for identifying neighborhoods or schools or buildings, so if there is a particular place that is crucial to your story, you will need to identify your place of interest on the map within Powerpoint (or some other drawing program) after you produce the map in Social Explorer.

 * The paper should probably reference something in the literature from the class, but the paper should be mainly about the observed data, and only secondarily about the literature in the class.